turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 $ git reset --hard origin/master
 {% endterminal %}

-Then check out a new branch to work on the `level-iii` exercises:
+Then check out a new branch to work on the `level-ii` exercises:

 {% terminal %}
-$ git checkout -b level-iii
+$ git checkout -b level-ii
 {% endterminal %}

-Go to the `level-iii` directory:
+Go to the `level-ii` directory:

 {% terminal %}
-$ cd level-iii
+$ cd level-ii
 {% endterminal %}

 We'll be working on the Phone Book exercise, so change directories to